SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 16 January, 2025
+### 📅 Friday, 17 January, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on January 16:
+Here are some notable events that have occurred in the U.S. on January 17th throughout history:

-- **2003**: The U.S. Department of Homeland Security announced that the color-coded system for alerting the public about potential terrorist threats raises the threat level from yellow (elevated risk) to orange (high risk) for federal facilities and is maintained at this level due to concern following intelligence reports.

-- **1991**: As part of operations during the Gulf War, President George H.W.
-Bush
+- **1961**: President Dwight D. Eisenhower delivered his farewell address to the nation, famously warning against the dangers of the "military-industrial complex."

+- **1977**: Future President Jimmy Carter was inaugurated as the 39th President of the United States after winning the 1976 election.

+- **1995**: The devastating Northridge earthquake struck
 ### Positive Qoute
 ------
-"Embrace each day with a heart full of gratitude and a spirit ready to shine! ✨🌼😊"
+"Every day may not be good, but there's something good in every day! 🌟😊✨"